nikbearbrown/writing-guide-with-llms/chapters/09-evaluation-or-review-would-you-recommend-it.md

 2. For each criterion you just listed, identify the strongest piece of evidence in my notes that supports a positive judgment on that criterion, and the strongest piece of evidence that supports a negative judgment.
-If I don't have evidence for one direction or the other, say so — that means I need to engage with the work more closely before drafting.
+If I don't have evidence for one direction, say so — that means I need to engage with the work more closely before drafting.

 3. What is the work trying to do?
 Describe it in two sentences, based on my notes and on the work's apparent genre.
 (This is the